 It’s noteworthy to know there are specific things you should not do when trying to help someone you care about getting through a panic attack.
 Saying something wrong could make the panic attack worse or last longer.

-Here are five things to avoid when helping someone with a panic attack:
+Here are some things to avoid when helping someone with a panic attack:

 - Do not repeatedly suggest different things to try and reduce their panic attacks.
-Tip 4 indicates the importance of trying one thing at a time.
+It’s important to try one thing at a time.
 Give it time to work.

 - Don’t say things like “Just calm down,” “you are overreacting,” or “you’re acting crazy.”
 Words have so much power during a panic attack; these statements could sound like ridicule and imply that their struggle isn’t a priority to you.
 Please don’t dismiss the severity of their symptoms, and utilize the techniques discussed in tip eight to be empathetic, non-judgmental, and supportive.